processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 </iq>
 ~~~

-A moderator can get the list of subscribers by sending <subscriptions/>
+A room moderator can get the list of subscribers by sending `<subscriptions/>`
-request directly to MUC JID.
+request directly to the room JID.

 Example: Moderator asks for subscribers list